Constrained Pad\'e Ensembles for Thermal N=4 SYM: Quantified Uncertainties and Next-Order Predictions: Equilibrium thermodynamics: admissible band, crossover, and higher–order predictions

-where the quoted uncertainty reflects the internal extrapolation error of the HP central curve.
-We do not inflate this error with LSTP spread, since the LSTP construction is not constrained beyond $\mathcal O(\Lam^2\log\Lam)$ on the weak side and therefore does not yield a reliable \emph{local} $A_{5/2}$.
+where the uncertainty reflects fit-window variation.
+We stress that $A_{5/2}^{\mathrm{HP}}$ is a prediction of the HP rational ansatz and is therefore model-dependent; the true perturbative value of $A_{5/2}$ will be settled by an explicit $\mathcal O(\Lam^{5/2})$ EFT or diagrammatic calculation.
+The LSTP construction is not constrained beyond $\mathcal O(\Lam^2\log\Lam)$ on the weak side and therefore does not yield a reliable independent $A_{5/2}$.